 3. The Core

 Rowing engages your core muscles in a unique way.
-Most people don;t realize this about rowing until they start doing it – and feeling it the next day.
+Most people don’t realize this about rowing until they start doing it – and feeling benefits the next day.
 The unique way in which your legs and arms engage during a stroke actually works your abdominal muscles on both the on and the off stroke.
 The arm motion is very good for your back muscles and your chest muscles.

 4. The Mind

 One of the biggest rowing machine benefits is the way in which it can help your mind relax.
 All exercise is good for your mind but the rhythmic motion of a rowing machine has been described as therapeutic.

 Some of the more practical benefits of a rowing machine is the fact that its relatively small and can easily be stored with its small footprint.
 The latest Concept II rowing machines can actually fold in half which will allow you to store it neatly in a cupboard.

 The Concept 2 Rower – Is It Right For You?